nette/php-generator/readme.md

 Generate PHP code, classes, namespaces etc. with a simple programmatical API.

 Usage is very easy.
-In first, install it using Composer:
+Install it using Composer:

 ```
 composer require nette/php-generator
 ```

+The last stable release requires PHP version 5.6 or newer (is compatible with PHP 7.0 and 7.1).
+The dev-master version requires PHP 7.0.

 Examples
 --------